jsn-hoang/GittersAndSitters/README.md

 ## About

-An Android app that helps you stay on top of your habits.
+An Android app that makes it easy to build good habits.
 Built using Android Studio, Java, and Firebase.
 Team project for CMPUT 301.